vnuko/paper-dashboard/README.md

 npm install
 ```

-This will also automatically index your icons into the database.

 ### Step 3: Set Up the Database

 Paper Dashboard uses SQLite, so there is no need to set up a separate database server.
 Just run the migration to create the database file: